Mikael Granlund Game Preview: Sharks vs. Canucks

 Granlund Stats vs. the Canucks

-- The Canucks have given up 45 goals in total (2.5 per game), the sixth-fewest allowed in the league.
+- The Canucks have given up 52 goals in total (only 2.5 per game), the seventh-fewest allowed in the NHL.

 |2023-2024 Season